The 4 Law Firm Processes Worth Automating

 4. Lead Follow-Up Automation

 Potential clients submit contact forms or call after hours.
-Without a response within 5 minutes, research shows the likelihood of converting that lead drops by over 80%.
 A Harvard Business Review study found that firms responding within an hour are 7x more likely to qualify a lead than those responding an hour later.
+The longer the gap, the lower the odds.
 The firms winning on intake speed are not necessarily the best lawyers — they are the first ones to respond.

 Automated lead follow-up closes the gap.
 Every inquiry gets an instant, professional response 24 hours a day.
 The lead gets added to your CRM.
 The intake questionnaire fires automatically.
 The right attorney is notified.
 No lead slips through because someone was in court.